microsoft/Microsoft-UI-UIAutomation/README.md

 msbuild UIAutomation.sln /p:Configuration=Release,Platform=x64
 ```

-Should you install a newer SDK, you will need to re-target the projects to that version.
-(The simplest way
-is to search for `19613` in all `.vcxproj` files and update them to the new version.)
-Note, however,
-that there are no guarantees that the platform API will be unchanged and as such the project might not
+As  these projects have been written against an older preview sdk (10.0.19613.0), there are no guarantees that the platform API will be unchanged and as such the project might not
-build or it could work differently at runtime.
+build or it could work differently at runtime on newer versions.

-In the future, once the platform API has stabilized into an official SDK release, this project will
-target the stable version.

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a